-- Create a safe and welcoming environment, both on and off the water, where children can have fun and develop their skills and confidence. - Support and encourage recognised training centres, affiliated clubs and class associations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children. - Ensure that RYA-organised training and events are run to the highest possible safety standards - Be prepared to review its ways of working to incorporate best practice.
+- Create a safe and welcoming environment, both on and off the water, where children can have fun and develop their skills and confidence. - Run RYA-organised training and events to the highest possible safety standards. - Treat all children with respect and celebrate their achievements.